Donald Trump and the Dying Art of the Courtroom Sketch - ExBulletin

 Beyond Courtroom Sketches

-When Reuters tweeted Trump’s sketch in Rosenberg’s courtroom, it revived the afterlife footage.
+When Reuters tweeted Trump’s sketch in Rosenberg’s courtroom, it sparked the afterlife footage.

 Even though the practice of courtroom illustration has been described as a dying art form, courtroom sketches, like other cultural artifacts, are not only held in collections and special exhibitions; they can also evolve through successive framings and interpretations.